 To edit, simply double click the map.
 A map editor pane will appear in which you can copy and paste the data in or import your data using a .csv file:

-When designing a choropleth map, one good rule of thumb is to use the smallest unit for the data or, in other words, give preference to units such as counties instead of states, our countries instead of continents.
+When designing a choropleth map, use the smallest available unit—such as counties instead of states, or countries instead of continents—for greater detail.
 This will help you give your readers a refined image of the information.

 To edit the color of the map, you can double click the map and choose “Setup” in the map editor pane.
 Here you can edit the colors of the two extremes, the color of the map when hovered over, etc.